imperva/terraform-provider-incapsula/website/docs/r/site_v3.html.markdown

 * `type` - (Optional) The website type.
 Indicates which kind of website is created.
 Supported values: `CLOUD_WAF` (default) for a website onboarded to Imperva Cloud WAF, `PUBLIC_CLOUD` for a website onboarded to Imperva for a public cloud provider (e.g., Imperva for AWS).
 * `cloud_type` - (Optional) The cloud provider type.
 Required when `type` is `PUBLIC_CLOUD`.
 Supported values: `AWS`, `GCP`.
 This field cannot be changed after creation.
 * `ref_id` - (Optional) Sets the Reference ID.
 A free-text field that enables you to add a unique identifier to correlate a website in our service with an object on the customer side.
-* `active` - (Optional) Whether the site is active or bypassed by the Imperva network.
+* `active` - (Optional) Whether the site is active or bypassing the Imperva network.
 ## Attributes Reference

 The following attributes are exported: